Olegas/node-chunking-streams/README.md

 LineCounter
 -----------

-Simple transform stream which counts lines (`\n` is a separator) and emit data chunks contains exactly specified number of them.
+Simple `TransformStream` which counts lines (`\n` is a separator) and emit data chunks contains exactly specified number of them.

 ### Configuration